mehmetg1903/image-info-file-parser-freelance/README.md

 ```
 [DB]
 server = 127.0.0.1
 username = SA
 password = Mg.13579
-# This makes column unique.
-You may need to use it once.
-True,1 -> true values.
-False,0 -> false values
-prevent_duplicate = 0
+prevent_duplicate = 1

+[GENERAL]
+all = 1
+download_folder = ../tmp/

 [SOURCE]
-name = collin
+name = tarrant
 ```
 > You should fill correct DB information here.

 #### Source contents
 ```
 [TABLE]
-name = Seminar.dbo.Tarrant
+name = dbo.Example

 [FILE_SERVER]
-host = tcftp.tarrantcounty.com
+host = ftp.example.com
-username = cceai
+username = example
-password = Pr0gre$$
+password = example
 # If True or 1, then it uses SFTP, else it uses FTP
 use_ssl = True
 # This is the root path.
 We can make it empty.
 In that case, ftp server default path will be used.
 # Empty is working.
-If you want to set it anyway, this is the example usage: folder = /Home/cceai/
+If you want to set it anyway, this is the example usage: folder = /Home/example/
-folder =
+folder = /Home/example
 parse_file = assumed_names.txt
 ```